Today's interview is with Paul Bales. Paul is a partner and the Chief Operating Officer at The Asylum, a production, and distribution company.

 My questions and comments are in bold; Paul's responses are in plain text.

 About Paul Bales

-Prior to joining The Asylum, Paul was National Director of SAGIndie, the Screen Actors Guild outreach program for independent producers.
+Before joining The Asylum, Paul was the National Director of SAGIndie, the Screen Actors Guild outreach program for independent producers.

 How did you get started in your career?

 My career started in a very round-about way.
 One of my first jobs in Los Angeles was as a Tour Guide at Universal Studios.
 After a year or so, I was promoted to management and ultimately was in charge of hiring all of the actors for its theme parks.

 After that, I spent a few years working for a union representing magicians, jugglers, and strippers.
 Then I spent almost a decade at Screen Actors Guild/SAGIndie.
 I was getting bored, and my two friends who founded The Asylum, David Rimawi and David Michael Latt, asked me to replace their third partner, who decided to do something else.

 So, after 22 years in Los Angeles, I finally started doing what I came out here to do: Make movies (albeit shitty ones).

 I’m an early riser, so drinking usually starts at 6 am.
 Although the Davids and I wear many hats at The Asylum, my main responsibilities are operating the business and securing financing.
 I pay the bills to keep the lights on and try to keep Latt from spending all our money on hookers and blow.
 It’s very glamorous.